Experiences in south australias national parks large

 Strolling around the park you’ll meet some of the most iconic native species, like koalas, kangaroos, wombats and dingoes – and they tend to be more active in winter.

-Or you can book in for an experience for something extra special, like a koala hold or Breakfast with the Birds.
+Or you can book in for an experience for something extra special like Breakfast with the Birds.

 Top tip: Don’t forget to duck into the Barking Gecko Café for that coffee.
 And you can warm up in front of the fireplace.